Anonymous-50/Geometric_Deep_Behavioral_Analysis/README.md

 </div>

 ### Sample Video and Pose Tracking
-We use the the DeepLabCut (DLC) pose animal tracking toolbox to extract the mice posture from our video dataset.
-For all instructions on installation and usage of the DLC toolboox, visit their Github page [here](https://github.com/DeepLabCut/DeepLabCut/tree/main)
+We use the the DeepLabCut (DLC) animal pose tracking toolbox to extract the mice posture from our video dataset.
+For all instructions on installation and usage of the DLC toolboox, visit their Github page [Here](https://github.com/DeepLabCut/DeepLabCut/tree/main)

 <img src="samples/combine.gif" style="width:100%; height:auto;">

+### Packages and Dependencies
+- For packages and dependencies, first create an enviroment using Python, activate the enviroment and run "pip install -r requirements.txt"